-Chapter 9 of the PSAR describes a number of auxiliary systems including fuel storage and handling, water systems, process auxiliary systems, heating, ventilating and air conditioning systems, and other auxiliary systems which are essential for the safe shutdown of the plant and for the personnel comfort and equipment operational performance.
+Chapter 9 of the PSAR describes auxiliary systems which consider a number of systems including fuel storage and handling, water systems, process auxiliary systems, heating, ventilating, and air conditioning systems, and other auxiliary systems which are essential for the safe shutdown of the plant and for the personnel comfort and equipment operational performance.

-The design basis for these systems as compared to the reference plant has been affected by site-specific conditions such as seawater temperature, ambient air temperature, and dust and sand storm.
+The design basis for these systems as compared to the reference plant has been affected by site-specific conditions such as seawater temperature, ambient air temperature, and dust and storm.

-The average seawater temperature at the Barakah site is higher than that of the reference plant site.
+The average sea water temperature at the Barakah site is higher than that of the reference plant site.
 This results in different design capabilities for cooling systems such as the essential service water system, ultimate heat sink, and component cooling water system.
 For example, the cooling capacity of the heat exchangers and pump flow has been increased with respect to the reference plant.

 The average ambient air temperature at the Barakah site is higher than that of the reference plant site.
-Accordingly, ENEC has changed the design basis capabilities of the affected HVAC systems, or introduced new chiller systems in order to accommodate the higher ambient temperature.
+Accordingly, ENEC has changed the design-basis capabilities of the affected HVAC systems or introduced new chiller systems in order to accommodate the higher ambient temperature.

 Dust and sand storms are common weather phenomena at the Barakah site, which is not the case at the reference plant.
 The design of HVAC systems has been altered to cope with these environmental conditions.
-The design of HVAC systems for Barakah Units 1 and 2 includes sand trap louvers, sand separation units, pre-filter and medium filter units in series upstream of the HVAC Air Handling Units.
+The design of HVAC systems for Barakah Units 3 and 4 includes sand trap louvers, sand separation units, and pre-filter and medium filter units in series upstream of the HVAC air handling units.